All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • DNA repair: GHK-Cu upregulates several DNA repair genes, which may contribute to cellular longevity and resilience.

-The gene expression research represents a paradigm shift in understanding GHK-Cu.
+The gene expression research represents a major shift in understanding GHK-Cu.
 Rather than acting through a single receptor or pathway, it exerts influence across a vast network of biological processes.

 Anti-Inflammatory Research